 If you would like to get more involved in how the Charitable Trust is run, then we’d like to hear from you.
-We’re always looking for people from across the Railway to become Members of the Charitable Trust and act as a ‘sounding board’ for our Trustees.
-We’re looking for working members, apprentices, rolling stock owners, supporters and people who have responsibility and expertise on the SVR’s infrastructure or permanent way.
+We look for people from across the Railway to become Members of the Charitable Trust and act as a ‘sounding board’ for our Trustees and senior executive.
+We look for a wide range of working members, apprentices, rolling stock owners, supporters and people who have responsibility and expertise on the SVR’s infrastructure or permanent way.
 We also welcome representatives from external organisations.
 We see all these individuals and organisations as SVR stakeholders, who can help to shape the direction and focus of the Charitable Trust.

-Trust Membership costs £10 a year, and is open to everyone, subject to Board approval.
-As a Member you will be invited to attend our Annual General Meeting, held every March.
-Click to download a Charitable Trust Member’s application form.
+Trust Membership costs £10 a year and is subject to Board approval.
+As a Member you will be invited to attend our Annual General Meeting.
+For further information on becoming an SVR Charitable Trust member, please email: email@example.com.

 Severn Valley Railway Charitable Trust Ltd